thepaperpilot/thepaperpilot.github.io/site/garden/my-political-beliefs/index.md

 const pageData = useData();
 </script>
 <h1 class="p-name">My Political Beliefs</h1>
-<p>213 words, ~1 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
+<p>314 words, ~2 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
 <hr/>

 <details><summary>Referenced by:</summary><a href="/garden/my-political-journey/index.md">My Political Journey</a><a href="/garden/political-quizzes/index.md">Political Quizzes</a></details>

 # Government

-I'm definitely a [Leftist](/garden/leftism/index.md), and believe our end goal should be a classless, stateless, moneyless society, but acknowledge the role of the state in defending against, at the very least, [Imperialist](/garden/imperialism/index.md) forces abroad, so long as they exist.
+I'm definitely a [Leftist](/garden/leftism/index.md), and believe our end goal should be a classless, stateless, moneyless society.
+This society should be based on [Free Association](/garden/free-association/index.md) to handle both decision making and ensuring people act pro-socially.
+This would be a post-scarcity society where everyone's needs are met via mutual aid, and likely a good deal of automation.
+I believe in maximizing personal liberties so long as one is not actively harmful to others, which includes disallowing most forms of discrimination.
+A society built on free association would have no need for police.

-I want to eventually reach a society structured as decentralized local communities that operate through [Consensus Democracy](/garden/consensus-democracy/index.md) , and freely associate with other communities for larger scale organizing, such as building and maintaining a rail line.

-# Economy

-I believe we should eventually arrive at communism; a post-scarcity society where everyone's needs are met via automation and without the need for currency.
-Along the way there I expect us to democratize the workplace and work towards nationalizing every idustry.

-# Society

-I believe in maximizing personal liberties, so long as one is not actively harmful to others, including most forms of discrimination.

-# Security

-I'm against the use of violence by anyone, including the state.
-I believe in [Police Abolition](/garden/police-abolition/index.md) and am against the military and espionage both foreign and domestic.
-I believe in the [Anarchist](/garden/anarchism/index.md) value of free association, so I believe we should have fully open borders, both for travel and immigration/emigration.
-I am anti-imperialist and believe in a fairly isolationist foreign policy, but am not against humanitarian foreign aid.
+I'm less certain on the journey to reaching that society.
+I'm anti-[Imperialist](/garden/imperialism/index.md) and believe imperialism will greatly hinder our progress towards that society.
+I'm not sure if we would need a transitionary state like MLs suggest, but I'm fairly confident one way or the other, a revolution will be necessary (hopefully a peaceful one).
+I think the BLM protests of 2020 may have been the closest the US has gotten to a peaceful revolution in a long time, and am hopeful that perhaps the general strike of 2028 will be our next big change at it.

+Until the revolution, I'd support policies that bring us closer to the ideal society.
+Market socialism essentially outlines my goals for reformist policies until the revolution.
+I also think pay should be equalized across everyone in the same role.
+This would help reduce race and gender pay disparity and allow people to take a break from their career (having a baby, going back to college, experimenting with another industry, taking a sabbatical, etc.) with reduced negative impact.
+Working hard would still be incentivized due to the collective ownership of the means of production.
+I'd also support open borders, defunding the police, and not getting involved in foreign conflicts, including stopping the destabilization of successful socialist projects.